11 Best Quizlet Alternatives in 2026 [Tested & Ranked]

 8. Mochi: Best for Privacy-First Learners

-Mochi is the quiet pick among free Quizlet alternatives.
+LearnClash is social and competitive by design, so the mirror image of it is Mochi: private, solo, and the quiet pick among free Quizlet alternatives.
 Your data stays on your machine.
 No signup.
 No cloud.
 No tracking.
-Where LearnClash is social and competitive, Mochi is private and solo: local flashcards with a tweaked SM-2 spaced repetition algorithm and a clean Markdown layout.
+You get local flashcards with a tweaked SM-2 spaced repetition algorithm and a clean Markdown layout.

 Markdown fans will feel at home.
 An Obsidian plugin bridges your current notes.
 Mochi runs on every desktop OS (Mac, Windows, Linux) and both mobile platforms.

-The catch: niche appeal.
+Niche appeal is the catch here.
 If you don’t know what Markdown is, skip this one.
-Stats are thin next to Anki’s deep charts.
+Stats run thin next to Anki’s deep charts.
 And cloud sync needs Pro at $5/month.
 Free means offline-only.

 Best for: Privacy-conscious learners and Markdown users who want local-first flashcards without cloud dependency.